nunit/nunit3-vs-adapter/README.md

 ## Developing

-Visual Studio 2017 is required to build the adapter.
+Visual Studio 2017 is the minimum required version to build the adapter.

 Use `.\build -t test` at the command line to build and run complete tests.